Pet Sitter Instructions for Pet Care

 The following are guidelines I use when writing pet sitter instructions.
 Read through each item and see what might apply to your dog.
 You can use this list as a pet sitter instructions template if that’s helpful to you:

 • Share an Outline of Your Pet’s Daily Routine.
 Dogs in particular, are creatures of habit.
 While it wasn’t necessary for her normal routine to be followed exact, following it at least somewhat would provide Lulu comfort.
 If that daily routine includes a walk, be sure to pack your dog’s collar and leash (I recommend a 6-foot nylon leash).
+Also clarify what your dog is used to.
+Some athletic breeds can walk for hours without discomfort.
+Other smaller dogs may enjoy a simple 20-minute walk each day.

 • Include Directions on Any Commands or Training Your Pet Has.
 Written explanation of commands is important, especially if there is an emergency and your pet needs to “come” back to the pet sitter.
 Showing physical hand signs in person is also helpful.
 If your pet sitters follow some of your routine commands your pet may also feel more at home hearing familiar commands during your absence.

 • Include Contact Information for Your Veterinarian.
 Include the vet’s name, address, phone number and hours of operation – just in case.
+If there is any medical history that is important to share, this can be written down as well.

 Dog Sitter Instructions